andrewfstratton/quando/README.md

 Prerequisites: Chrome, Node JS, mongoDB (complete install in c:\mongodb) running as a service (see at bottom)

-1. Get the repository
+1. EITHER Get the repository as a copy
 1.1.
-Most likely as a zip
+As a zip from github.com/andrewfstratton/quando
 1.2.
 Unzip to c:\ or wherever you like - the zip creates a folder called quando-master 1.3.
 Rename the folder to C:\quando
+3. OR clone the repository in C: using git clone https://github.com/andrewfstratton/quando.git
-2. In the command line, in C:\quando, npm update - this will likely take a while
+4. In the command line, in C:\quando, npm update - this will likely take a while
-3. Download blockly from github (most likely) and unzip into C:\quando\blockly
+5. Download blockly from github (most likely) and unzip into C:\quando\blockly

 ### To run